ExWeiv/wix-react/templates/shadcn/README.md

+## shadcn/ui Components

-This is the folder where you will add shadcn/ui components manually by following the documentation of shadcn/ui.
+This is the folder where you add shadcn/ui components, helper function is already created in lib folder.
+But you will need to add required components you want to use by following the shadcn/ui documentation.